UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Follow these three steps to calculate your estimated gas cost from your meter reading.

 Taking the reading is only the first step.
-To understand how having your gas meter numbers explained translates into managing your monthly expenses, you must know what unit of measurement your utility provider uses.
+To understand how your numbers translate into managing your monthly expenses, you must know what unit of measurement your utility provider uses.
 Depending on where you live or the age of your equipment, you may encounter an imperial or metric gas meter.

 Measurement SystemUnit UsedAbbreviationTypical Region